MichaelCurrin/learn-to-code/Version control/Git/cleaning.md

 ## Remove unversioned changes using reset and checkout

+_Note: This section will only affect files which are **already** in version control.
+To remove unversioned files, skip to the next section._

 This is useful if you have paused during a merge or rebase and want to restore to clean files.

 Unstage changes.
 Note that reset is non-destructive to files.
 This should be done _before_ checkout.